RatserX/minecraft-handicraft/README.md

 Analyzer for Minecraft instance profiles used by CurseForge.
 It allows the download of selected loaders and addons.

-Multiple profiles and be configured and they can be retrieved from either a local directory or a web location.
+Multiple profiles can be configured to be retrieved from either a local directory or a web location.
 The download directory can be customized, creating the appropiate directories if the path does not exists.

 ![Minecraft Instance Analyzer](https://raw.githubusercontent.com/RatserX/ratserx.github.io/master/public/images/minecraft-instance-analyzer.gif)